Thoxy67/usbooty/docs/linux-iso.md

 gets classified as Windows.

-Detected distribution families surface as a short chip under the ISO summary (Debian, Ubuntu, Linux Mint, Pop!_OS, Kali, Parrot, Tails, Slax, Manjaro, Fedora, openSUSE, Arch, etc.).
+Detected distribution families surface as a short chip under the ISO
+summary: Ubuntu, Linux Mint, LMDE, Debian, Fedora, Bazzite, Nobara, openSUSE, GeckoLinux, Arch Linux, Manjaro, EndeavourOS, CachyOS, Slax, and Knoppix.
+Detection is most-specific-first (a derivative like Bazzite or LMDE wins over its parent) by ISO volume label, with a `slax/` or `knoppix*` root directory overriding the label, then a structural fallback (`casper/` becomes Ubuntu, `live/` becomes Debian, `arch/` becomes Arch).
+Distros without their own label needle (Kali, Parrot, Pop!_OS, and similar) fall through to that structural check and are handled as their Debian or Ubuntu base.
 The family controls which post-copy quirk fixes are applied and which persistence strategy is offered.

 ## Persistent live USBs

 When a partitioned write is selected and the ISO is from a live-system family that USBooty knows how to persist, the **Persistent storage** slider appears.
-You set a size (0 means off, up to 32 GiB in the slider's range).
+You set a size (0 means off); the slider's maximum is whatever space is left on the device after the ISO and a small partition-table margin.
 The persistence strategy depends on the
 distribution:

 ### Partition-based persistence

-USBooty adds a second ext4 partition after the main FAT32 partition, labelled and configured as the live system expects:
+USBooty adds a second ext4 partition after the main partition, labelled and configured the way each live system expects:

-* **Debian live and derivatives**: writes a `persistence.conf` file at the ext4 root containing `/ union`.
-Debian's `live-config` picks this up automatically; the partition label `persistence` is what the live system searches for at boot.
-* **Ubuntu / casper-based ISOs** (Ubuntu, Linux Mint, Pop!_OS,
-  Kubuntu, Lubuntu, etc.): appends the `persistent` kernel parameter to the casper boot lines in the on-USB boot config (`isolinux/grub.cfg`, etc.) so casper looks for a `casper-rw` or `writable` partition.
-The persistence partition is labelled accordingly.
+* **Ubuntu / casper-based** (Ubuntu, Linux Mint, Kubuntu, Lubuntu, Pop!_OS, etc.): partition labelled `casper-rw`, and the `persistent` keyword is appended to the `boot=casper` line in the on-USB boot configs so casper looks for it.
-* **Kali**: same family as Debian live; uses `persistence.conf`.
-* **Parrot**: same family as Debian live.
+* **Debian live** (Debian, LMDE, Kali, Parrot, etc.): partition labelled `persistence` carrying a `persistence.conf` file with `/ union`, plus `persistence` appended to the `boot=live` line.
+  `live-config` picks this up automatically.
+* **Fedora** (Fedora, Bazzite, Nobara): an ext4 overlay partition labelled `OVERLAY`; USBooty adds `rd.live.overlay=LABEL=OVERLAY` to the kernel command line so dracut activates it at boot.
+* **openSUSE** (openSUSE, GeckoLinux): an ext4 partition labelled `cow`. kiwi-live finds it by label, so no kernel parameter is needed; the label alone is the whole integration.
+* **Arch / archiso** (Arch, Manjaro, EndeavourOS, CachyOS): an ext4 partition labelled `PERSISTENCE`, activated by appending `cow_label=PERSISTENCE` to the kernel command line.

 ### Inline persistence